 So our exercise this week was to look at what we loved about when we first met and what we miss.
 We had a great conversation on the deck last night about our early romance days and now … in between there was the power struggle.

 The wonderful thing about being human is that we forget stuff.
 We both know that we went through a rough time before we were separated and during that time as well.
 What is interesting is that the conversation last night was about how we still do some of the fun stuff we did when we were first together.
 We love to travel, work together on projects or business.
-We enjoy reading and discussing what we have read.
+As well, we enjoy reading and discussing what we have read.
 We enjoy one another’s company and intimate moments.

 As a result of our conversation last night, we are planning a day away for our 43rd anniversary in a few weeks.
 We are both excited as we love going on picnics and exploring.
 Looking forward to a day with my turtle who stays out of his shell at this stage of our relationship.